FernandaFranco/201-HTML-and-CSS/notes.md

 - Typically, both the name and id attribute values are identical.
 - The for attr in a label tag refferences an id.
 - The name attribute applies mostly to input controls in forms, since the server gets a name/value pair when the form is submitted;
+- Omitting the name attribute means the value will not be sent to the server, so be sure to remember to add it.
 - names in a group of radio buttons are the same

+## labels

+-If the design must have a placeholder attribute acting like a label, be sure to include the label element and hide it with CSS.
+The lack of a label element prevents screen readers from being able to tell their user what the field is expecting, making it impossible for forms to be properly completed when using such a browser.

+- Adding inputs inside our label elements is a convenient way of making the text for the label activate the corresponding input without having to add a for attribute on the label.

 ## Don't use tables for layout purposes